New report: How consumer organisations can maximise their impact in digital finance policy-making

 Influencing public policy is rarely a linear process, evolving through complex interactions and negotiations among a range of stakeholders.
 For those with limited power and resources, intercepting and exerting influence over this process can be difficult, especially where it is dominated by powerful groups.

 These issues are exacerbated within digital financial services.
-The cross-cutting nature of the sector means it involves multiple regulators; the central bank, the financial regulator, the data protection authority, consumer protection authority.
-And in low- and middle-income countries, the regulatory environment is often underdeveloped and overly complex.
+The cross-cutting nature of the sector means it involves many different actors, and in low- and middle-income countries in particular, the regulatory environment is often underdeveloped and overly complex.

 Guidelines for maximising the consumer voice in digital finance policy-making